 St. Thome's Church.-The Rev. A. R. Symonds preached in the evening from Matt. xxv.
 13, the sermon being one of a lenten course.
-He made the following allusion to Lord Mayo's defun:-"I cannot close, and you will not expect me to close without a word or two and allusion to that solemn and startling event by which all our hearts have been so addered and stricken. brethren, it is our comfo to we know that such things cannot happen except under the permission of Supreme and All-wise Ruler of the Universe.
-Deeply as we lament the loss which the empire has sustained, let us, as a people, bow in reverent submission to the dispensations of Him whose judgments at a great deep.
-'Clouds and darkness' are, to the eye of sense, 'round about His throne,' but the eye of faith pierces the gloom and discerps 'righteousness and justice as the habitation of His reat.'
-Then, too, while we give free vent to our tenderest sensibilities in sympathy with the widow and family who have been thus suddenly bereaved by so cruel a blow, of one whom they so loved and had reason to reverence; while we shudder at the foul act by which one good and great man has been cut off from the land of the living, yet let us remember that to the good it matters but little how the message comes, calling the Christian from his work to his rest, whether by the bullet of war, the knife of the assassin, or the gentler process of decay or sickness.
+He made the following allusion to Lord Mayo's death:-"I cannot close, and you will not expect me to close without a word or two in allusion to that solemn and startling event by which all our hearts have been so saddened and stricken.
+My brethren, it is our comfort to know that such things cannot happen except under the permission of the Supreme and All-wise Ruler of the Universe. as we lament the loss which the empire has sustained, let us, as a people, bow in reverent submission to the dispensations of Him whose judgments are a great deep.
+'Clouds and darkness' are, to the eye of sense, 'round about His throne,' but the eye of faith pierces the gloom and discerns 'righteousness and justice as the habitation of His seat.'
+Then, too, while we give free vent to our tenderest sensibilities in sympathy with the widow and family who have been thus suddenly bereaved by so cruel a blow, of one whom they so loved and had reason to reverence; while we shudder at the foul act by which this good and great man has been cut off from the land of the living, yet let us remember that to the good it matters but little how the message comes, calling the Christian from his work to his rest, whether by the bullet of war, the knife of the assassin, or the gentler process of decay or sickness.
 Oh, the grand thing is that the message should find us in the discharge of, and at the post of duty.
 God be praised it was so with him for whose death we are mourning.
-Entrusted by his Master with the talents of high position, great influence, and no be capacity, he diligently used those dalents for the glory of God and the wilfare of the country. .
-How then may our sorrow be softened in the anticipation of the commendation which the Lord at His coming wing graciously vouchsafe on him of Well done good and faithful servant, thou has been faithful in a few things, I will make thee ruler over many things, enter thou into the joy of thy Lord."
+Entrusted by his Master with the talents of high position, great influence, and noble capacity, he diligently used those talents for the glory of God and the welfare of the country.
+How then may our sorrow be softened in the anticipation of the commendation which the Lord at His coming will graciously vouchsafe to him-'Well done good and faithful servant, thou hast been faithful in a few things, I will make thee ruler over many things, enter thou into the joy of thy Lord.'"

-RELICIOUS SERVICES IN BOMBAY.
+RELIGIOUS SERVICES IN BOMBAY.